 Stress Management In El Paso, TX

-Stress�comes from a variety of places and for many different reasons.
-These could be mental and/or physical.
-Family, employment/unemployment, working too hard, the daily/nightly commute, relationships, illness and sleep problems.
+Stress comes from various places and for many different reasons.
+These could be mental and physical.
+Stress can stem from various factors such as family, employment or unemployment, excessive work, daily or nightly commuting, relationships, illness, and sleep issues.
 All of these can create stress.
-The American Psychology Association showed that 54% of Americans worry about their stress and� are likely to seek help.
+The American Psychology Association showed that 54% of Americans worry about their stress and are likely to seek help.

-People become stressed and they don’t know it.
-This is the way of the modern world and we’ve become used to it.
+Many people experience stress without realizing it.
+Such stress is the way of the modern world, and we’ve become used to it.
 Despite getting used to a stressful world, it still places genuine strain on the body.
-These manifest through increased�blood pressure, heart rate, respiration, metabolism, and blood flow.
-This is the primordial fight or flight reaction, preparing for action from a stressful situation.
+This strain manifests through increased blood pressure, heart rate, respiration, metabolism, and blood flow.
+This response is the primordial fight-or-flight reaction, preparing for action in a stressful situation.

-The body’s Sympathetic Nervous System (SNS)�is what generates the fight or flight reaction.
+The body’s sympathetic nervous system (SNS) generates the fight-or-flight reaction.
 When the body feels a stressor, the SNS turns on and stimulates the appropriate bodily response.
-This is what allows us to defend ourselves in the wild, where stress comes from reaction to wild animals and grave danger.
-In today�s world, this reaction can, unfortunately, do more harm than good, as most of us no longer live in danger from wild hungry animals.
+This process allows us to defend ourselves in the wild, where stress comes from a reaction to wild animals and grave danger.
+Unfortunately, this reaction can do more harm than good in today’s world, as most of us no longer live in danger from wild, hungry animals.

-Symptoms Of Stress:
+Symptoms of Stress:

 Stress is the disruption of homeostasis but is helpful/necessary in various situations.
-For example during exercise or sports, stress is needed in order to push the athlete or person to a new level.
-When in the learning process, stress is needed to help the brain� learn a new language, solve a math problem, create a web page, presentation etc. Humans can handle small amounts of periodic stress.
+For example, during exercise or sports, stress is needed to push the athlete or person to a new level.
+When in the learning process, stress is required in order to help the brain learn a new language, solve a math problem, create a web page, a presentation, etc. Humans can handle small amounts of periodic stress.
 But once stress becomes chronic, then it turns into a disease.

 The effects of stress on the body are real.
-The symptoms fall into four categories: behavioral, cognitive, emotional and physical.
+The symptoms fall into four categories: behavioral, cognitive, emotional, and physical.

 Behavioral Symptoms: